LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   7\. **GERMANY**

 Both Europeans and Americans rave about the country’s historic attractions, spirited cities, vast forests and most importantly excellent beer!
-Munich’s two week Oktoberfest brings in 6 million visitors each year and the amazing Neuschwanstein Castle was the inspiration for Disneyland’s sleeping beauty castle.
+Munich’s two weeks Oktoberfest brings in 6 million visitors each year and the amazing Neuschwanstein Castle was the inspiration for Disneyland’s sleeping beauty castle.

 * **Berlin’s Brandenburg Gate** - is an 18th-century neoclassical monument in Berlin, built on the orders of Prussian king Frederick William II after the temporary restoration of order during the Batavian Revolution.